Former Equifax CEO Blames Breach On One Individual Who Failed To Deploy Patch - Slashdot

 JP Morgan Chase spent $500 million in 2016 alone [forbes.com], Bank of America spent $400 million on cyber security in 2016 although they have an unlimited cyber security budget [forbes.com], Citibank's cyber security budget topped $400 million and Wells Fargo spends roughly $250 million per year. [forbes.com]

-Failure of way more than one person (Score:2)
+Failure of way more than one person (Score:3)

 Failing to apply the patch would be the failure of that one person to order the patch applied, plus the failure of his superior to notice that an action item hadn't been handled, plus a failure of the security team to notice that a ticket hadn't been completed, plus the failure of the head of the security team to notice his subordinates had uncompleted tickets sitting there.
-All this stuff should be tracked, and where I work it is and we have daily status meetings where stuff like this gets asked about, and
+All this stuff should be tracked, and where I work it is and we have daily status meetings where stuff like this gets asked about, and development team managers and product managers have weekly status meetings where lack of progress on tickets and what needs done about it is a standard agenda item.

+Accountability means managers and executives are just as accountable for work getting done or not getting done as low-level employees are expected to be.

 Re: Failure of way more than one person (Score:1)

 Struts being an application framework...
-(Score:1)
+(Score:2)

 Struts is an application framework, which means it is an application dependency.
 That means that every Struts-using application within Equifax would have needed to be upgraded, to be tested at least on the new version.
 That is the job of more than one person!